eebbesen/caruby2go/README.md

     $ rake build

-build.sh (in this project's root) will build and install the gem locally.
+build (in this project's root) will build and install the gem locally.

 ## Local usage
 The script requires you to set the CONSUMER_KEY environment variable to your car2Go consumer key